carpentries/instructor-training-bonus-modules/episodes/02-online-workshops-module-2.md

-> ## Activity 5 (15 min)
+> ## Activity 4 (15 min)
-> - Each group should discuss or complete the activity they missed while doing Activity 0.
+> - Groups 1-3 should discuss or complete the activity they missed while doing Activity 0.
+>
+> - Group 4 completes Activity 0
 {: .challenge}

 ## Wrap-up